Cities: Skylines Review

 Reviewed by AyePal on Apr 09, 2015

-I didn’t have the luxury of being able to play Skylines on my desktop PC so I was a little wary as to whether or not the game would run smoothly on my laptop, considering my systems specs were just under the requirements.
-However I didn’t really notice much of an issue when it came to performance, my laptop started wheezing a little more than it usually does, but other than that the game ran smoothly.
+I didn't have the luxury of being able to play Skylines on my desktop PC, so I was a little wary as to whether or not the game would run smoothly on my laptop, considering my system's specs were just under the requirements.
+However, I didn't really notice much of a performance issue.
+My laptop started wheezing a little more than it usually does, but other than that, the game ran smoothly.

-First you get some houses built, and then you move onto power, jobs, services etc. and you really do get caught up in the management of it all, frantically looking around the screen trying to figure out what needs your attention next.
-The game progresses steadily and lets you slowly learn the mechanics of the game while building up towards bigger and better building.
-I personally played for around 6-7 hours before I realised that I better stop playing and get some work done!
+First, you get some houses built, and then you move onto power, jobs, services, etc., and you really do get caught up in the management of it all, frantically looking around the screen trying to figure out what needs your attention next.
+The game progresses steadily and lets you slowly learn the mechanics of the game while building up towards bigger and better buildings.
+I personally played for around 6-7 hours before I realised that I'd better stop playing and get some work done!

 Subscriber, NoobFeed